qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   go of the `_RAR` layer (which again communicates nothing), let go of the Control key (which should communicate “Control released”)..

-  Since this keymap was written on one particular set up, it might be that you run into difficulty with rare key combinations (unknown to the author) which are sometimes used for keyboard shortcuts.
-  If so, you could think of changing the source yourself, contacting the author, or the QMK help system.
-Perhaps we can work out a solution.

 13 Why you want this layout
 ===========================
 ☞  This layout seems easy to learn and predictable.

-☞  This layout has been obsessively tweaked and tested.

-☞  The Dvorak/Qwerty/… layer (Base) is an unaltered standard Dvorak/Qwerty layout, except what physically cannot fit (numbers, right pinky symbols).

 ☞  The normally most used layer after letters is “numbers & symbols” (123…, !@#…, []/…, called `_NSY`).
 This layer you can access by either